justin830827/I-WANT-TO-FIND-A-JOB/README.md

 [Original post from Leetcode](https://leetcode.com/discuss/general-discussion/443629/How-to-Leetcode-Effectively)

-#### Some great articles on Leetcode discussion
+#### Some great resources on Leetcode discussion

 1. [Finally I Did it.Thanks Leetcode, Love you so much](https://leetcode.com/discuss/interview-experience/469785/Finally-I-Did-it.Thanks-Leetcode-Love-you-so-much-Microsoft-or-Offer)

-### Core 75 Questions

-This a list from Blind who is preparing for interview with 500+ Leetcode problem and approved by others.
+2. Core 75 Questions: this a list from Blind who is preparing for interview with 500+ Leetcode problem and approved by others.
 The detail information refer to this [link](https://www.teamblind.com/post/New-Year-Gift---Curated-List-of-Top-100-LeetCode-Questions-to-Save-Your-Time-OaM1orEU).
 There will be a folder contain the code for these questions and explanations.

 ### 2. [HankRank](https://www.hackerrank.com/)